-- Trip: Displays information about the trip, such as distance and hours, and allows you to reset these values. - Maintenance Reminder: Displays maintenance information, enables you to set the maintenance intervals, and allows you to reset the time elapsed since the previous maintenance. - Tank Preset: Sets the tank name, fluid type, sensor style, and tank capacity, and calibrates the sensor. - Trim Assist: Turns the trim assist feature on or off.
+- Trim Assist: Turns the trim assist feature on or off.
 Available on the Helm Master system equipped with a digital engine control (DEC) system. - Steer Friction: Sets the friction on the steering wheel.
 The friction adjusts automatically according to the engine speed.
 Available on the Helm Master system equipped with a digital engine control (DEC) system. - Lock to Lock: Sets the number of times the steering wheel can be turned between locks, fully to port and fully to starboard. - Speed Control: Sets the speed source to GPS or RPM.
 Using GPS as the Speed Source is available only with the Helm Master EX system equipped with an autopilot or joystick.
-GPS is not available on the Helm Master system.

-Autopilot Setting: Configures the Yamaha autopilot settings.
+GPS is not available on the Helm Master system. - Autopilot Setting: Configures the Yamaha autopilot settings.
 Available on the Helm Master EX system equipped with an autopilot.
-For Garmin autopilot information, see (Autopilot, page 38).

-Joystick and Set Point: Sets the joystick thrust, trim angle and preset, fine tuning distance, and fish point settings.
-Available on the Helm Master system and the Helm Master EX system equipped with a joystick.

-Trim Assist Preset: Sets up the trim assist presetsxxx.
-Available on the Helm Master system equipped with a digital engine control (DEC) system.

-Fuel Flow Offset: Sets the offset for the fuel flow data.

-Off Timer: Turns off the system one hour after the engine is turned off.

-- Battery Management: Configures the battery management system, such as setting the type and capacity of the batteries.
+For Garmin autopilot information, see (Autopilot, page 40). - Joystick and Set Point: Sets the joystick thrust, trim angle and preset, fine tuning distance, and fish point settings.
+Available on the Helm Master system and the Helm Master EX system equipped with a joystick. - Trim Assist Preset: Sets up the trim assist presets.
+Available on the Helm Master system equipped with a digital engine control (DEC) system. - Fuel Flow Offset: Sets the offset for the fuel flow data. - Off Timer: Turns off the system one hour after the engine is turned off. - Battery Management: Configures the battery management system, such as setting the type and capacity of the batteries.
 Also displays the battery status.
 Available on Helm Master EX systems equipped with Battery Management System (BMS). - Calibration: Calibrates various features, such as the Trim Zero Set and compass.